AlaskaAirlines/auro-accordion/docs/partials/demo.md

 </auro-accordion>

-Having a closing statement about your example helps to really complete the thought with your reader.

 ## Recommended Use and Version Control

 There are two important parts of every Auro component.
 The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes">class</a> and the custom clement.
 The class is exported and then used as part of defining the Web Component.
 When importing this component as described in the <a href="#install">install</a> section, the class is imported and the `auro-accordian` custom element is defined automatically.